xmon/SonataMediaProviderVideoBundle/README.md

-This Bundle is based on [sergeym/VideoBundle](https://github.com/sergeym/VideoBundle), this Fork and the rest of the Forks of the [main project](https://github.com/maerianne/MaesboxVideoBundle) appear to be abandoned and have made many changes, so I decided to create a new functional and documented project.
+This Bundle is based on [sergeym/VideoBundle](https://github.com/sergeym/VideoBundle), this Fork and the rest of the Forks of the [main project](https://github.com/maerianne/MaesboxVideoBundle) appear to be abandoned and I have made many changes, so I decided to create a new functional and documented project.

+## Requirements

+You need install [ffmpeg](https://www.ffmpeg.org/) in your server.

 ## Installation

-### First you need install phansys/getid3 dependency
+### First you need install [phansys/getid3](https://github.com/phansys/GetId3) dependency
 ```sh
 $ php composer.phar require phansys/getid3:~2.1@dev
 ```